Menithal/Blender-Metaverse-Addon/README.md

 Note that Boolean operations work differently, and some may not keep the UV Unwrapping correctly in some situations.
 Use at your own risk

-### VRChat Tools (WIP)
+### VRChat / Neos Tools (WIP)

-Work in progress module to try to stream line some "gotchas" when converting avatars to VRC without the duplicate operator additions from CATS (creating operators for Tools that are already in Blender, which create abit of clutter during operator searches)
+Work in progress module to try to stream line some "gotchas" when converting avatars to VRC without the duplicate operator additions from CATS (creating operators for Tools that are already in Blender, which create abit of clutter during operator searches).
+Also by proxy supports NeosVR, which automatically binds the visemes when fbx export is used.

 - A new Panel on the `3D View`'s right tool set is added, labled `MVT: VRC Tools`
 - Armature Tools